tashapiro/tanya-data-viz/README.md

 ### [The Leo Chart](https://github.com/tashapiro/tanya-data-viz/blob/main/dicaprio-gfs/dicaprio-gfs.R)

-Based on a chart found on [Reddit circa 2019](https://www.insider.com/leonardo-dicaprio-girlfriends-reddit-chart-2019-3).
+Based on a chart found on [Reddit circa 2019](https://www.insider.com/leonardo-dicaprio-girlfriends-reddit-chart-2019-3) by **TrustLittleBrother**.
 I wanted to recreate the infamous graphic using ggplot and related ggplot libarires in R. Images of Leo and his party of girlfriends taken from the original image.
 Code uses ggplot, ggtext, and ggimage.

 ![plot](./dicaprio-gfs/plot/dicaprio-gfs.png)